chronark/charon/.github/README.md

     cd charon
     ```

-1. Build all necessary docker images if you don't have them alrady.
+1. Build all necessary docker images if you don't have them already.

     ```sh
     make build